reflectoring/reflectoring.github.io/content/blog/2024/2024-06-11-java-functional-interfaces.md

 **Performance overheads are another concern**, particularly due to frequent object creation and additional function calls in functional programming.
 This could impact performance in resource-constrained environments. **Debugging functional code can also be challenging** due to the abstractions involved, and understanding complex lambda expressions might require a deeper understanding of functional concepts.

 **Compatibility issues may arise when integrating with legacy systems** or libraries that aren't designed for functional programming, potentially causing integration problems.
-Finally, functional programming's focus on immutability and side-effect-free functions **may reduce flexibility in scenarios that require mutable state or complex object manipulations.**
+Finally, functional programming's focus on immutability and side-effect-free functions **may reduce flexibility in scenarios that require mutability or complex object manipulations.**

 Ultimately, while functional programming offers significant benefits like improved readability and easier concurrency, it also comes with challenges. **We need to consider both the advantages and disadvantages to determine how functional programming fits into our Java applications.**